Babe Ruth League: Cal Ripken Baseball (formerly Bambino Division)

 Logo for Cal Ripken Baseball - A Division of Babe Ruth League, Inc.

 Major/70

-Features a 50' pitching distance and 70' base paths, this division is offered as an option to the major division format, and includes a tournament trail from District competition through the World Series in Branson, Missouri featuring eight International Champions.
+Featuring a 50' pitching distance and 70' base paths, this division is offered as an option to the major division format, and includes a tournament trail from District competition through the World Series in Branson, Missouri featuring eight International Champions.

 Major/60

-Features a 46' pitching distance and 60' base paths.
-Special base running rules are also in effect.
-This division is offered as an option to the major division format, and includes a tournament trail from District competition through the World Series.
+Featuring a 46' pitching distance and 60' base paths and special base running rules, this division is offered as an option to the major division format, and includes a tournament trail from District competition through the World Series.

 Minors

-Recommended for ballplayers ages 9–10.
-Players build and refine their fundamental skills while beginning to understand game strategy and teamwork.
-In most regions, participants first experience post-season tournament competition in this level, leading to the 10 Year-Old World Series.
+Recommended for ballplayers ages 9–10, this division allows players build and refine their fundamental skills while beginning to understand game strategy and teamwork.
+In most regions, participants first experience post-season tournament competition in this level, leading to the 10-Year-Old World Series.

 Rookie

 Designed primarily for ballplayers ages 7–8, this division makes use of a pitching machine to allow for more hittable balls at the plate and more action in the field.
 Fear of actually being hit by a pitched ball is diminished.
 It makes the game safer and improves the playing confidence and ability of all participants.